SerafinTech/bitcoinjs-lib/README.md

 ## Contributors

+Jason Serafin is the lead on this fork

 Stefan Thomas is the inventor and creator of this project.
 His pioneering work made Bitcoin web wallets possible.